By State

 Q. How do you get out of a lease agreement?

-Answer: Laws are in place that override the the lease agreement where the tenants can break the contract.
+Answer: Laws are in place that override the lease agreement where the tenants can break the contract.

 Q. How do you spot a fake lease agreement?